 Gender: FemaleAllergy Scale: 1 - Won't WorkActivity Level: ActiveShedding: Will Shed Expected Size: 75-85 lbs.

-There are eight in this litter, we are selling two boys and one girl and they are all black and tan.
-Mom and dad are both pure bred German Shepherds and both are black and tan.
-We will be selling this litter as pet quality and companion only, this means that they are pure bred but will come with no papers for breeding rights or show potential.
+There are six in this litter, we are selling one of the females.
+This litter will come with an application for registration with ACA.
+Mom and dad are both pure bred German Shepherds and both are registered with ACA.
+Mom is black and tan and she weighs 65#.
+Dad is also black and tan and he weighs 80#.
+We will be selling this litter as pet quality and companion only, although they are registered we do not guarantee breeding or show potential.

 About This Breed: